How I Support Clients: Areas of Expertise

 My doctoral dissertation, published in the Journal of Aggression, Maltreatment, & Trauma, examined female adolescent aggression and attachment.

-Perinatal Mental Health: Infertility, Postpartum Mood and Anxiety Disorders, Perinatal Loss, Infant Loss and Grief
+Perinatal Mental Health: Pregnancy, Infertility, Postpartum Mood and Anxiety Disorders, Perinatal Loss, Infant Loss and Grief

 Pre-pregnancy, pregnancy and the postpartum periods are complex, with implications for an individual’s biological and psychological experiences, further complicated by changing social roles, expectations and pressures.
 Additionally, perinatal mood and anxiety disorders, infertility, perinatal loss and infant loss are often unspoken topics despite their overpowering impact on an individual.
 A person can feel very alone during these phases of life, and psychotherapy can help a person feel better equipped to process challenges.